Ageless Lifestyles® LLC

 Host: Anti-Aging Psychologist Dr. Michael Brickey

-Expert Guest: John Erickson
+Guest: John Erickson

 John Erickson is a visionary who decided to reinvent aging and retirement.
 He turned an abandoned college campus in Maryland into a vibrant retirement community.
 Now Erickson has 20 communities serving 22,000 residents.
 The monthly Erickson Tribune newspaper prints 3 million copies each issue and of course is online as well.
 Unhappy with what television offers seniors Mr. Erickson invested $100 million dollars in developing a television network for seniors, Retirement Living TV.
 Today he shares his unique vision of a better life for seniors.